Bassna/Roleplaying-Menu/README.md

    - Once you've launched the application, simply press the `F5` key.
 This will bring up the main Roleplaying Menu.

 ### 3. **Storing Your Roleplay Lines**:
    - The first time you run the application, a file named `RPLines.txt` will be automatically created in the same folder.
 This is where all your Roleplay lines will be stored.
+These are only examples and you will need to create your own RP lines and categories!

 ### 4. **Customize Your Content**:
    - Inside the `RPLines.txt` file, you'll find some example categories and lines.
 These are just to give you an idea.
 Feel free to modify or delete them to make the Roleplay truly yours!